EDFA recognises and advocates for the effective involvement of families and carers in the treatment of eating disorders.

 Work with us

-We need to feel you are working with us and not pitting the eating disordered child against us – often we are the sane ones in the conversation when our beautiful children are very unwell.
+We need to feel you are working with us and not pitting the eating disordered child against us – often we are the more rational ones in the conversation when our beautiful children are very unwell.

 Please don’t judge us – we feel vulnerable and guilty that this happened to our child on our watch and we may see judgment where none was intended.

 Joining with us in fighting this illness is supportive and affirming.
 It helps us to find the strength we need to keep fighting.
 We need to hear the following from clinicians:

 - Hope – confidence that our child/loved one will recover